-Is a brand new china cabinet way out of your price range?
 Doing your own china cabinet makeover allows you to incorporate your personal style while also saving you a ton of money!
 Here are 7 steps to update an old hutch or china cabinet with a little encouragement along the way.

 On the way home one night, I saw a very tall, almost ominous, object on the curb of a neighbor’s house.
-In my rear view mirror, I realized it was a huge piece of furniture that would get picked up by the trash truck the next morning.
+In my rearview mirror, I realized it was a huge piece of furniture that would get picked up by the trash truck the next morning.

 It had been a long day… I had been at the hospital with my mom who just had her second round of chemo.
 We were almost home, but I knew I needed another look.

-More than Just Repurposing a China Hutch
+More than Just a Painted China Cabinet…

 So, I did what any good Southern girl without a truck would do…I called my daddy!
-I think he was relieved to have a mental break from my mom’s illness (she is now fine by the way!!!) and somehow my husband and dad wielded the six foot monstrosity into our garage that night.
+I think he was relieved to have a mental break from my mom’s illness (she is now fine by the way!!!) and somehow my husband and dad wielded the six-foot monstrosity into our garage that night.

 Let the China Cabinet Makeover Begin